KILTprotocol/docs/docs/develop/03_workshop/04_attester/03_ctype.md

 Create a new file `attester/generateCtype.ts`.
 We'll use this to check if the `CType` is on-chain already.
 If yes we'll return it, otherwise we'll store it on-chain.
-Remember, an account must have the required amount to pay the Angel's fee and deposit.
+Remember, an account must have the required amount of tokens to pay the transaction fee and deposit.

 <CodeBlock title="attester/generateCtype.ts" className="language-ts">
   {GenerateCtype}